 Lugo discussed a list of plants and their uses that are commonly utilized in Puerto Rican healing practices, but can also be grown or easily obtained off the island and away from the Caribbean.
 Participants got to taste the juices of several tropical fruits while learning about the healing properties of these juices.
 They also had the opportunity to touch and examine leaf and full plant samples of many of the herbs discussed in the workshop.

-If you want to be notified about future Herbal Healing and other Natural Arts events, sign up for our mailing list on the sidebar of our website.
+If you want to be notified about future Herbal Healing and other Natural Arts events, sign up for our mailing list below.